 Gull Harbour (30mins to 2 hours).
 The Settlement is at the end of Gull Harbour and a walk around the harbour is rewarded with picturesque views back to the settlement.

 Mark Point Walk (1-7 hours).
 Adjacent to the settlement, a walk around Mark Point can take an hour or a full day.
 In addition to the Gentoo colony, there are sandy beaches, whale skeletons and a plethora of natural flora and fauna.

 Loop Head Walk (1-7 hours).
-A walk around Loop Head can take just an hour or a full day – when you have gone far enough, just cross over the peninsular and walk back to the settlement.
+A walk around Loop Head can take just an hour or a full day – when you have gone far enough, just cross over the peninsula and walk back to the settlement.
 At the end of Loop Head is a Sea Lion colony, en route to which you can stop at an old shanty.
 Loop Head is home to a wide range of birds and flora and sea lions and dolphins can often be seen from the coast.
 Whales are now a common visitor to this shoreline during the months of January to April.
 You may even see a fox.
 Due to its size, guided Land Rover tours are available to enable visitors to see all this area has to offer.
 A 3.5 kilometre long, coastal tussac restoration programme was established in September 2017.

 Mount Weddell 1,256ft / 383m (2 ½ – 3 ½ hours).
 This is a reasonably straightforward walk from the settlement but sufficiently strenuous to give a sense of achievement.
 A superb 360-degree vista over the island and surrounding hills, creeks and other islands is the prize at the top!